Verified July 2026 · Cited to primary sources

 What is GHK-Cu used for?

 GHK-Cu is marketed for the goals below.
-See how it ranks against other peptides in each — by evidence, not hype.
+See how it ranks against other peptides in each, by evidence, not hype.

-What does GHK-Cu cost — and how do you access it legally?
+What does GHK-Cu cost, and how do you access it legally?

 Typical cost

-Topical serums ~$20–$60 retail (cosmetic)
+Topical serums ~$20 to $60 retail (cosmetic)

 How to access it legally